gkarakatsoulis/NeoSpan/README.md

     <li>Population-Based HLA Estimation.
 This can be extracted from publicly available HLA databases (e.g., <a href="http://www.allelefrequencies.net/">http://www.allelefrequencies.net/</a>). <b>Less patient-specific.
 Should be used only under the assumption that the ancestors share common HLA alleles.</b></li>
     <li>Pan-MHC approach for neoantigens.
 This method performs predictions across multiple HLA alleles. <b>Less accurate than allele-specific methods.</b></li>
   </ol>
-  <li>If no HLA data is available, then <a href="https://github.com/nh2tran/DeepNovo">DeepNovo</a>.
-This method applies a deep-learning tool for peptide identification without using HLA data. <b>Less preferable than methods (a) and (b) when HLA typing is possible, since it yields lower accuracy (HLA binding is a key factor in immune response) and has less clinical validation.</b></li>
 </ol>

 Once we obtain the neoantigens, we utilize further steps to rank and evaluate them.
 Briefly,

 1) Integrate the neoantigen results with annotated data (metadata)
-2) Assign each spot a neoantigen status (Positive if there is at least one strong binder: MHC Binding Affinity < 50 nM, Mutation Read Deapth > 10)
+2) Assign each spot a neoantigen status (Positive if there is at least one strong binder: MHC Binding Affinity < 50 nM)
 3) Spatial visualization of neoantigen positive spots
 4) Distribution of number of neoantigens per spot
 5) Spatial Co-Localization of Immune Cells and Neoantigens -> This will highlight hotspots where neoantigen expression overlaps with immune activation